 Exception Days will halt event generation during their specified times and their specific locations.
 If you've accidentally set an Exception Day you may need to remove it and regenerate your events.

 To update an existing season's information, first select the season from the season drop down.
 Once the season loads, select to Edit the season.
-Once you have adjusted the desired information don't forget to Save!
+Once you have adjusted the desired information remember to Save!

 To archive a season select the desired season from the drop down.
-Select to edit the season and scroll to the bottom of the pop-up.
-Here you will have the option to Archive the season.
+Select to Edit the season and scroll to the bottom of the pop-up.
+Here you will have the option to Archive Season.